xsynnn/skins/skins.md

 **This will contain the skins that I use.
 Skins that does not have link means they are PRIVATE and will not have access to the download link.**
 **Click on the skin name to download the desired skin.**

 Take note that not all skins are added here.
 Only main skins that I usually swap around and play with are included here.
+[Beatmap used for screenshots](https://osu.ppy.sh/b/845391) - Thumbs up to eLy for this amazing map!

 # [shigeskin](http://puu.sh/m7hql/4bde743ac5.osk)
 ![](http://puu.sh/m7hs4/b377edc8e8.jpg)